h1l1ch/forkify-recipe-search-site/README.md

 ## Acknowledgments

-* Many thank to **Jonas**.
+* Many thanks to **Jonas**!
 My first online *Udemy teacher* for babysitting me :) and providing a great opportunity to practice the core set of JS skills, which helped me to build a strong foundation of me as a front-end developer.